-As at December 31, 2018, the Company's working capital position was \$4,356,589.
-Management estimates that the current cash position and expected future cash flows from the exercise of outstanding stock options and warrants and equity financing will be sufficient for the Company to carry out its anticipated exploration and operating plans for fiscal 2019 that includes further development of the Ixtaca Project.
+As at December 31, 2019, the Company's working capital position was \$1,748,508.
+Management estimates that the current cash position and expected future cash flows from the exercise of outstanding stock options and warrants and equity financing will be sufficient for the Company to carry out its anticipated exploration and operating plans for fiscal 2020 that includes further development of the Ixtaca Project.

-Management believes that the Company's cash resources are sufficient to meet its working capital and mineral exploration requirements for its next fiscal year.
+Management believes that the Company's cash resources are sufficient to meet its working capital and mineral exploration requirements for its next fiscal year, but the Company may decide to raise additional funds through the sale of equity in fiscal 2020 depending upon favorable market conditions.